+6.8 Monitoring and Recordkeeping Requirements for the Drillship.
-- 6.8 Monitoring and Recordkeeping Requirements for the Drillship. - 6.8.1 Drillship Main Propulsion Generator Engines units DR-GE-01 through DR-GE-06. - 6.8.1.1 In accordance with Condition 6.5.1., the permittee shall monitor NO_x, CO, VOC, CO2 and PM/PM10/PM{2.5} emissions from the main drillship engines by the use of either an EPA-approved continuous emissions monitoring system, or an EPA-approved alternative parametric monitoring method, or, with prior written approval by the EPA, a stack testing emissions monitoring system as described in Conditions 6.8.1.1.1. through 6.8.1.1.3., on a pollutant specific basis. - 6.8.1.1.1 Continuous Emissions Monitoring (Compliance Monitoring Option #1)

-- 6.8.1.1.1 The permittee shall properly install, maintain in good working order, and operate a continuous emissions monitoring system to monitor emissions from the main generator engines, DR-GE-01 through DR-GE-06. - 6.8.1.1.2 The permittee shall obtain stack gas volumetric flow rates using a calibrated flow monitor that records data on a continuous basis. - 6.8.1.1.1.3 The permittee shall monitor and record energy usage in kW-hr. - 6.8.1.1.4 The permittee shall install, calibrate and maintain the continuous emissions monitoring system with a plan approved by the EPA. - 6.8.1.1.5 The quality assurance plan used by the permittee for the certification and operation of the continuous emissions monitoring system shall be made available to the EPA upon request. - 6.8.1.1.6 The permittee shall demonstrate compliance based on a 24-hour period. - 6.8.1.1.2 Parametric Monitoring (Compliance Monitoring Option #2) - 6.8.1.1.2.1 The permittee shall properly monitor NO_x, CO, VOC, CO2 and PM/PM10/PM{2.5} emissions from the main generator engines, DR-GE-01 through DR-GE-06, by using a parametric monitoring system such as the Transocean Diesel Engines with Turbochargers (DEWT) measurement system or its equivalent upon prior written approval by the EPA. - 6.8.1.1.2.2 If the DEWT measurement system is utilized, the permittee shall monitor and record the following parameters once every 30 seconds for 30 minutes twice a day: - Charge Air Pressure (bar) before and after air cooler; - Charge Air Temperature (Celsius) before and after air cooler; - Turbocharger RPM A& B (RPM); - Exhaust Air Temperature (Celsius); - Engine Air Inlet Pressure (mbar); - Engine Air Inlet Temperature (Celsius); - Engine Air Inlet Relative Humidity (%): - Generator Load (kW); and - NO_x, CO, SO2, PM/PM10/PM{2.5}, CO2, O2 Emission Concentration (ppm).
+- 6.8.1 Drillship Main Propulsion Generator Engines units DR-GE-01 through DR-GE-06. - 6.8.1.1 In accordance with Condition 6.5.1., the permittee shall monitor NOx, CO, VOC, CO2 and PM/PM10/PM2.5 emissions from the main drillship engines by the use of either an EPA-approved continuous emissions monitoring system, or an EPA-approved alternative parametric monitoring method, or, with prior written approval by the EPA, a stack testing emissions monitoring system as described in Conditions 6.8.1.1.1. through 6.8.1.1.3., on a pollutant specific basis. - 6.8.1.1.1 Continuous Emissions Monitoring (Compliance Monitoring Option #1) - 6.8.1.1.1 The permittee shall properly install, maintain in good working order, and operate a continuous emissions monitoring system to monitor emissions from the main generator engines, DR-GE-01 through DR-GE-06. - 6.8.1.1.2 The permittee shall obtain stack gas volumetric flow rates using a calibrated flow monitor that records data on a continuous basis. - 6.8.1.1.1.3 The permittee shall monitor and record energy usage in kW-hr. - 6.8.1.1.1.4 The permittee shall install, calibrate and maintain the continuous emissions monitoring system with a plan approved by the EPA. - 6.8.1.1.1.5 The quality assurance plan used by the permittee for the certification and operation of the continuous emissions monitoring system shall be made available to the EPA upon request. - 6.8.1.1.1.6 The permittee shall demonstrate compliance based on a 24-hour period. - 6.8.1.1.2 Parametric Monitoring (Compliance Monitoring Option #2) - 6.8.1.1.2.1 The permittee shall properly monitor NOx, CO, VOC, CO2 and PM/PM10/PM2.5 emissions from the main generator engines, DR-GE-01 through DR-GE-06, by using a parametric monitoring system such as the Transocean Diesel Engines with Turbochargers (DEWT) measurement system or its equivalent upon prior written approval by the EPA. - 6.8.1.1.2.2 If the DEWT measurement system is utilized, the permittee shall monitor and record the following parameters once every 30 seconds for 30 minutes twice a day:

+- Charge Air Pressure (kPa) after air cooler;

+- Charge Air Temperature (Celsius) after air cooler;

+- Turbocharger RPM A& B (RPM);

+- Engine Air Inlet Pressure (kPa);

+- Engine Air Inlet Temperature (Celsius);

+- Engine Air Inlet Relative Humidity (g/kg);

+- Generator Load (kW); and

+- NOx and CO (ppm); and CO2 or O2 (%) Emission Concentration.